Cocoa for Generations

 Mars condemns the use of forced and hazardous child labor and is committed to working with governments, suppliers, farming communities and others to eradicate it from cocoa supply chains.
 Hazardous child labor is a reality in today’s cocoa supply chain, but through implementing monitoring and remediation systems, instances can be dramatically reduced.

-Early indications show that child labor monitoring and remediation systems can halve the rate of hazardous child labor for families that take part.
-Increasing coverage must be the focus in the near- term.
+Early indications show that implementing robust child labor monitoring and remediation systems (CLMRS) has proven to have the potential to meaningfully reduce the risks, prevalence and severity of child labor, and it’s a model we expect all suppliers to have in place in West Africa by 2025.
+Expanding CLMRS coverage in our West African origins is our focus in the near-term.
 The balance of the reductions will require community-based investments that help tackle root causes, including investments in Women’s Social and Economic Empowerment, Increases Access to Quality Education, and Increasing Income.
 We will seek to ensure 100% of at-risk families in our cocoa supply chains are covered by child labor and forced labor monitoring and remediation systems by 2025.
-We anticipate needing to reach more than 150,000 cocoa farming households with an estimated 500,000 children in Ghana and Côte d’Ivoire and will also take action in other origin countries as appropriate.
-Learn more about how we’re protecting children.
+We anticipate that in order to achieve our Cocoa for Generation ambition by 2025, at least 180,000 cocoa farming households will need to be reached with an estimated 540,000 children in our four West African origins (Ghana, Côte d’Ivoire, Cameroon and Nigeria).
+We will also take action in other origin countries as appropriate.

 We want to help farmers grow more cocoa on existing farmland without further expansion of land use.
 To stamp out deforestation, precision is critical.
 That’s one of the reasons why our focus is on traceability and requiring our suppliers to use polygon mapping to trace farm boundaries.
 Polygon mapping provides a more accurate picture of the farm’s location because it shows the boundaries of the entire farm, rather than just one GPS location point.
 This approach supports the protection of forests while further refining yield estimates and coaching farmers on profitable investments.

-In 2019 we reported how much of the cocoa we source was traceable to a country of origin, to a farmer group within that country, and to the individual farms supplying that group.
-For full transparency, we also published a list of the tier-1 suppliers we sourced cocoa from.
-In 2020, we have gone a step further by publicly sharing an interactive map showing the name, locations and total number of farmers for each farmer group from whom we sourced cocoa in the 2018/2019 crop year as part of our Responsible Cocoa program.
-Read more here.
+In 2019, for the first time, we reported how much of the cocoa we source was traceable to a country of origin, to a farmer group within that country, and to the individual farms supplying that farmer group.
+For full transparency, we also annually publish a list of the tier-1 suppliers we source cocoa from.
+Download our Mars Cocoa Supply Chain Disclosure – Tier 1 2020 Update here.

 Interactive Map of Farmer Groups that are part of Mars’ Responsible Cocoa Program